johannesvollmer/exrs/GUIDE.md

 1. `read_all_data_from_file(path)`

 If you don't have a file path, or want to load any other channels than `rgba`, then these simple functions will not suffice.
+The more complex approaches are described later in this document.

 For encoding an image file, use one of these functions in the `exr::image::write` module: